FrankSuperG/CPG-SPMT/README.md

   The **parabolic approximation method** is used to discretize the PDE that describes lithium diffusion in the electrode, converting it into a tractable **state-space model**.

 - **Battery Parameter Grouping:**
   The model groups related parameters, reducing the number of independent parameters required while maintaining accuracy in simulations.
-The CPG-SPMT model uses **14 parameters total** compared to the original SPM model's 22 parameters, achieving a **reduction of 8 parameters**:
+The CPG-SPMT model uses **14 parameters total**:

   **9 Core SPM Parameters:**
   - `a_n_1`, `a_p_1`: Negative and positive electrode reference parameters